Couldn’t get through the English component of the Forman Entrance Admission Test (FEAT) ?

-The IEAP program is different from English taught in an academy in many ways.
-Its faculty includes foreign teachers whose mother tongue is English.
-The ratio of students to teachers is low so students get one-to-one attention.
-It prepares students specifically for FCC university studies.
+The IEAP program is different from English taught in an academy.
+English language requirements for the faculty are extremely high and the ratio of students to teachers is low, so students get one-to-one attention.
+The program prepares students specifically for FCC university studies.
 Students read, write, listen to and speak only English during classes.
-Computer skills classes are offered at no additional cost.
-IEAP students not only improve their English proficiency but also gain increased confidence and academic skills for university success.
+IEAP students not only improve English proficiency but also gain confidence and academic skills for university success.

 - What do the IEAP courses include?

-IEAP students are trained in academic reading, essay writing, understanding lectures, public speaking, communicative English, critical thinking, study skills and vocabulary.
+Courses include vocabulary, grammar, pronunciation, academic reading, essay writing, understanding lectures, public speaking, communicative English, critical thinking and study skills.